Chres-SC/bitcoin/doc/build-osx.md

 make deploy
 ```

-## Running Revolt core
+## Running Revolt Core

-Revolt core should now be available at `./src/revoltd`.
+Revolt Core should now be available at `./src/revoltd`.
 If you compiled support for the GUI, it should be available at `./src/qt/revolt-qt`.

 The first time you run `revoltd` or `revolt-qt`, it will start downloading the blockchain.